 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 It’s juicy, tropical, and has a bit of heat — this fresh pineapple salsa recipe is a delicious spin on a classic.
 Unlike blended tomato salsa, this one is chunky like a pico de gallo.
-And while I usually make savory salsas, this is my fave when I want something sweet.
+And while I usually make savory salsas, this is my fave along with mango salsa when I want something sweet.
 I’ll show you how to make the best pineapple salsa with just a few easy ingredients, plus share tasty ways to serve it (not just for chips!).

 Why You’ll Love This Pineapple Salsa Recipe